adaltas/node-shell/doc/usage/tutorial.md

 ---
 title: Tutorial
-description: How to build CLI application using parameters.
+description: How to build CLI application using Node.js Parameters.
 keywords: ['parameters', 'node.js', 'cli', 'usage', 'tutorial', 'application', 'configuration']
 maturity: initial
 ---

-# Node.js Parameters tutorial
+# Building CLI applications using Node.js Parameters

 ## Introduction

 This tutorial covers the basics of using the Node.js Parameters package.
-It contains 4 sections:
+Starting from scratch and go on to advanced usage of its APIs.
+It contains the sections:

-- What is Parameters?
+- What is Node.js Parameters?
 - Getting started
 - Parsing arguments
 - Argument topology

-Starting from scratch and go on to advanced usage of its APIs.
+- Configuring options
+- Configuring commands
+- Parsing and handling arguments (commands, options, main)
+- Getting help
+- Structuring the code with routing

-## What is Parameters?
+## What is Node.js Parameters?

-Parameters is a Node.js package published on NPM to build CLI application.
-At its core, it parses command line arguments.
-It also offers powerful features such as:
+Parameters is a Node.js package published on NPM.
+It is a sugar to build CLI application for parsing typical unix command line arguments.

+It offers powerful features such as:
 - Reversibility: parse and stringify is bi-directional
 - Auto-discovery: extract unregistered options
-- Unlimited/multi level commands (eg `myapp server start ...`)
+- Unlimited multi-level commands (eg `myapp server start ...`)
 - Type conversion (`string`, `boolean`, `integer`, `array`)
 - Object literals: config and parsed results are serializable and human readable
 - Routing: run dedicated functions or modules based on user commands